-Tom Fabor and Madhen who were amazing!
+Tom Fabor and Madhen were our wedding band and were amazing!
 Our dancefloor was an absolute riot all night, even if it was the hottest day of the year!

 Our table plan was our ushers!
 Each usher was given a sandwich board to wear and walked around the reception.
 It was a great way for them to meet everyone and we loved that it was a bit different.

 One of our ushers is a renowned joker in our circle of friends, so we had a page boy outfit made up for him which went down a treat with everyone!